microsoft/app-camp/docs/new-adventure/01-create-app.md

 ![Complete sign-in process](/app-camp/assets/new-adventure/Lab01-007-Sign into M365 3.png)

 Teams Toolkit will check to be sure app sideloading is enabled.
-You should see a green check mark indicating that it is; if not, ensure that sideloading is enabled as explained in Exercise 1 Step 2.
+You should see a green check mark indicating that it is; if not, ensure that application uploads are enabled as explained in [Exercise 1 Step 2](/app-camp/new-adventure/01-create-app/#step-2-enable-teams-application-uploads).

 ![Check sideloading](/app-camp/assets/new-adventure/Lab01-008-Check sideloading.png)